soarodrigo0/ebook2audiobook/README.md

 ## Common Docker Issues

 - `python: can't open file '/home/user/app/app.py': [Errno 2] No such file or directory` (Just remove all post arguments as I replaced the `CMD` with `ENTRYPOINT` in the [Dockerfile](Dockerfile))
-  - Example: `docker run athomasson2/ebook2audiobook app.py --script_mode full_docker` - > corrected - > `docker run athomasson2/ebook2audiobook`
+  - Example: `docker run --pull always athomasson2/ebook2audiobook app.py --script_mode full_docker` - > corrected - > `docker run --pull always athomasson2/ebook2audiobook`
-  - Arguments can be easily added like this now `docker run athomasson2/ebook2audiobook --share`
+  - Arguments can be easily added like this now `docker run --pull always athomasson2/ebook2audiobook --share`

 - Docker gets stuck downloading Fine-Tuned models.
   (This does not happen for every computer but some appear to run into this issue)